Interactions-Nexus/Nexus-Wiki/use-cases/brick-and-mortar-store.md

 Nexus can be used for payments, invoices, logistics and tracking, online marketplace.
 To make it easy we need to understand how these things can be implemented.

-{% hint style="info" %}
-Depending on the location and regulations crypto payments might not be feasible.
-Lot of things need to be fined tuned to local regulations.
-The POS system also will need further tuning depends on usage and regulations .
+> Depending on the location and local regulations, crypto payments might not be feasible.
+The system may need to be fined tuned to local regulations.
-{% endhint %}
+> {.is-warning}

 ## How can it be Implemented